mapo80/ds4sd-docling-tableformer-onnx/README_OPT.md

 # ONNX Runtime + .NET Optimization

-This project demonstrates dynamic INT8 quantization and .NET inference for `ds4sd/docling-layout-heron`.
+This project demonstrates dynamic INT8 quantization and .NET inference for the TableFormer models (`fast` and `accurate`).

 ## Setup